 I also target all people who registered on my website by targeting the CompleteRegistration standard event.

 We can go on and on.
 Do you see how much I love using Website Custom Audiences?
 Not possible without the pixel.

-When you create a Facebook advertising campaign, you provide an intended audience who will see your ads.
+When you create a Facebook advertising The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., you provide an intended audience who will see your ads.
 Of course, not everyone will see your ads.
 And, in most cases, you don’t want everyone to see your ads.

 Why?
 Because Facebook has smart systems that help you show your ads to the right people within your audience.
 It’s called optimization.

 When you have Facebook optimize for an action, your ad will be shown to people within your targeted audience who are most likely to perform that action.
 Not everyone will see your ad.
 Facebook won’t even try to show it to everyone.
 They are helping you save money by avoiding those who simply don’t perform the action you want.

 Facebook can do this because of the ridiculous amount of activity data they have on users.
 People spend an insane amount of time on Facebook clicking, engaging, and converting.
 That data is used to help you get the most out of your ads.

 If you’re not using the Facebook pixel?
 You’ll be limited to optimizing for lighter actions like The link click metric measures all clicks on links that drive users to properties on and off of Facebook., impressions, engagement, and reach.
 But once you have the pixel, you can optimize for an actual conversion.

 3. Conversion Tracking with Events and Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.